reviewboard/reviewboard/docs/manual/extending/extensions/js-hooks/review-dialog-comment-hook.rst

 =======================

-:js:class:`RB.ReviewDialogCommentHook` is used to add additional fields or information to the comments shown in the review dialog.
-The hook is instantiated with a ``viewType`` option that expects a custom Backbone.js_ view class, which is your custom view for modifying the comment dialog.
+:js:class:`RB.ReviewDialogCommentHook` is used to add additional fields or information to the comments shown in the Review Dialog.
+The hook is instantiated with a ``viewType`` option that expects a custom Backbone.js_ view class, which is your custom view for modifying the comments in the Review Dialog.

-The view should inherit from :backbonejs:`View` (or a subclass of this), and its model will be set to the same comment model (:js:class:`RB.DiffComment` or :js:class:`FileAttachmentComment`) used by the comment.
+The view should inherit from :backbonejs:`View` (or a subclass of this), and its model will be set to the same comment model (:js:class:`RB.DiffComment`, :js:class:`RB.FileAttachmentComment`, or :js:class:`RB.GeneralComment`) used by the comment.
 The view's element will be appended to the list of fields for the comment.

+It will also be bound to the same element as the comment in the Review Dialog, allowing you to perform queries and modifications to ``this.$el``.

 The view should not modify other fields for the comment.